Off-the-Beaten Path Amalfi Coast

 My Airbnb in Minori, Italy

 My Airbnb host gave the best recommendations.
-He told me Minori is know for its handmade pasta and for growing lemons.
+He told me Minori is known for its handmade pasta and for growing lemons.
 Even if you don’t stay in Minori, you must try handmade pasta on the Amalfi Coast.
-Sounds cliche, but you CAN taste the difference.
+It may sound cliche, but you CAN taste the difference.

-I also recommend anything with lemon flavoring—lemoncello, lemon tiramisu, anything!—and fresh seafood.
+I also recommend any food or drink with lemon flavoring — like lemoncello or lemon tiramisu — and fresh seafood.

 Here are a few meals I enjoyed during my trip.